demisto/content/Packs/HealthCheck/README.md

 **Prerequisites**:
 Configure "Demisto REST API" Integration Instance.
+For Multi-Tenants Environments there are 2 optiosn to define the "Demisto REST API" Integration Instance
+- Create API Key on Main Tenant and propogate the instance to All or Relevant tenentats using the lables with the following instance settings:

+- Create API Key on the relevant Tenant with the following instance settings. make sure not to specify the tenant name in the settings:

 **How to**:
 1. Create manually new **System Diagnostics and Health Check** incident type.